 Green Tree Python

-The green tree python is a skilled and dangerous predator!
+The green tree python is a skilled and dangerous predator that can grow to up to six feet in length!
 Adapted to living up in the trees in the rain forests of Southeast Asia, these snakes sit and wait for small mammals and reptiles to wander close enough for them to strike.
 They lack venom and use constriction to kill their prey.
-Though they can grow up to six feet in length, the specimens in our Ancient Reptile Ruins are babies!
-Additionally, they do not yet have the green coloration that they will when they are adults; instead, they are bright yellow, red and orange!

 Tegus are lizards, native to South America.
 They are resourceful and live in a variety of different habitats, including rain forests, savannahs and deserts.
 They are omnivores, feeding on both plant material (such as seeds and fruits) and animals (such as insects, spiders, snakes, and small rodents).
 Despite their huge size, they are generally very gentle if handled regularly as pets, though they can be aggressive and have a powerful bite!
 Their bite is stronger than some small crocodilians!